 On Boxing Day, most people go and visit their friends and often have barbecues at the beach, or recovery parties.
 This is also a very popular day for shopping with the Boxing Day Sales.
 Boxing Day is also the day that the Sydney to Hobart Yacht Race starts, and this draws huge crowds to Sydney.

-Between Christmas and New Year
+Week Between Christmas and New Year in Australia

 Many people go camping to celebrate having time off, or just spend it as the beach.
 It is different to a white and cold Christmas, but it is Christmas in Australia.
 Paula and Gordon of Contented Traveller will be experiencing their 1st cold and hopefully white Christmas this year.